-- Basic subsidy for biomass heating plant: The subsidy amounts to between 30 percent and 40 percent of the eligible costs (additional investment costs for biomass heating plant compared to a heat generation plant of the same capacity that is operated with fossil fuels).
+- Basic subsidy for biomass heating plant: The subsidy amounts to between 30 percent and 40 percent of the eligible costs (additional investment costs for a biomass heating plant compared to a heat generation plant of the same capacity that is operated with fossil fuels).
 The subsidy is provided as a grant in the form of pro-rata financing.

 - Biomass heating systems with flue gas heat exchangers (economizers) or flue gas condensation systems receive a subsidy of five percent of the eligible costs in addition to the basic subsidy.

 - Biomass heating systems with the use of newly installed solar heat receive a subsidy of five percent or ten percent of the eligible costs from a solar coverage of ten percent or 20 percent, respectively, in addition to the basic subsidy.

 - The project may not be started before approval.
 The conclusion of a supply or service contract (e.g. purchase order, purchase contract) attributable to the execution of the project is deemed to be the start of the project.
 Planning services may be provided before the application is submitted.